 An even better way to avoid pooping in his pants is to have your child use the bathroom before he plays to begin with.

 Let’s say he gets to watch television in the evening.
-Have him go to the bathroom before TV time, even making it a part of your routine.
+Have him go to the bathroom before TV time (you can even make it a part of your routine).
 If you’re going out for a fun activity, schedule time for him to use the bathroom before you head out.

 Make sure to give him enough time to use the bathroom, too—don’t make him feel like he has to hurry because you have to leave in five minutes.

-This also doesn’t mean that he has to actually poop during that time.
+This also doesn’t mean that he has to poop during that time.
 You can set a timer for five minutes to at least sit on the toilet.
-But if he does need to go, then he will have an opportunity to do so beforehand, instead of in the middle of his play.
+But if he does need to go, then he has an opportunity to do so beforehand, instead of in the middle of his play.

 3. Take potty breaks throughout the day